irawoodring/343/c-lectures/PITCHME.md

 - Was written in the early 70's by Dennis Ritchie at Bell Labs.

+- While some people think Brian Kernighan helped write C, this is not the case.
+He merely helped write the book on it (he has clearly stated this himself!).

 - Was written for Unix development (original Unix was written in Assembly)

 - Was based on BCPL, a language with no types, and B.  C added types and other features.